the-lodestone-project/Lodestone/README.md

 ### (5) Run! 💻 (1 simple steps)

-To run the bot use the following command:
+To run the bot simply use the following command:

 ```bash
 python -m opendeliverybot